shupershuff/Diablo2RLoader/README.md

 ## But what does it do?
 Script will allow opening multiple Diablo 2 resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.<br>
-It will achieve this by importing account details from a CSV that you populate.<br>
+It will achieve this by importing account details from a CSV that you populate and essentially launches the game the same way you would with a shortcut by passing account, password and region arguments to D2r.exe.<br>
 	Note: Plain text passwords entered into the CSV will be convered into a secure string after running.
-If you don't want to enter plain text passwords EVER then you can leave blank and type in manually when running script.<br>
+If you don't want to enter plain text passwords EVER then you can leave the PW field in the CSV blank and manually type in when running the script.<br>
 Once the game has initialised, the window will be renamed so it's easier to tell which game is which.<br>
 This also helps the script know which games are open to prevent you accidentally opening a game with the same account twice.<br>
+Optionally you can also have the game launch using custom settings.json for each account in case you want different graphics/audio/game settings for each account you have.

 Note: If for some unknown reason you prefer to, you can call the script with account, password & region parameters: -account username@emailaddress.com -pw MyBNetAccountPassword -region na.actual.battle.net